 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that sound engineering technician jobs were expected to increase by only 9% from 2012 to 2022 due to the consolidation of TV and radio companies, as well as high levels of competition.
-As of May 2014, these professionals earned an average income of $58,670 per year, according to the BLS (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported that sound engineering technician jobs were expected to increase by only 8% from 2014 to 2024 due to the consolidation of TV and radio companies, as well as high levels of competition.
+As of 2015, these professionals earned a median income of $53,330 per year, according to the BLS (www.bls.gov).

 Continuing Education Information